 1/4 cup sesame seeds (optional but good)

-Green onions (5-6, white and green part both), sliced thin
+Green onions (4 or more, white and green part both), sliced thin

 3/4 cup canola or other oil (not olive oil)

 1/3 cup rice vinegar, unsweetened or plain white vinegar, or bit more to taste

 1 teaspoon sesame seed oil (optional but good)

 Whisk dressing ingredients together.
 Cook just until sugar dissolves.
 Cool, then pour over salad and toss.